Alphasite/CS-5321-database-prac/project-3/README.md

   (which reads the tuples differently depending on type of index), BulkLoader (which creates the indexes), and PhysicalPlanBuilder (which inserts IndexScanOperators into the physical plan when appropriate).
+- The root-to-leaf tree descent is part of the tree data structure code.
+The entry point is BTree.search(key) that begins at the root and goes down by finding the corresponding child entry, then retrieving the node by directly reading the corresponding page.
+Thus only nodes along the search path are deserialized which means each index search requires around 3 I/Os (based on typical tree order values as seen in class).

 Logic for separating out selection handled via the index: